bcdev/jzarr/docs/array_params.rst

 ===========
 .. **intro start**

-In python a function can be defined with default values for arguments.
+In Python a function can be defined with default values for arguments.

 .. **intro end**